ibm-cloud-docs/containers/cs_ingress_about.md

 Whenever you create a multizone cluster or [add a zone to a single zone cluster](/docs/containers?topic=containers-add_workers#add_zone), a Cloudflare multizone load balancer (MZLB) is automatically created and deployed so that 1 MZLB exists for each region.
 The MZLB puts the IP addresses of your ALBs behind the same subdomain and enables health checks on these IP addresses to determine whether they are available or not.

-For example, if you have worker nodes in 3 zones in the US-East region, the subdomain `yourcluster.us-east.containers.appdomain.cloud` has 3 ALB IP addresses.
+For example, if your cluster has worker nodes in 3 zones in the US-East region, the subdomain `mycluster-a1b2cdef345678g9hi012j3kl4567890-0001.us-east.containers.appdomain.cloud` has 3 ALB IP addresses.
 The MZLB health checks the public ALB IP in each zone of a region and keeps the DNS lookup results updated based on these health checks.
 For example, if your ALBs have IP addresses `1.1.1.1`, `2.2.2.2`, and `3.3.3.3`, a normal operation DNS lookup of your Ingress subdomain returns all 3 IPs, 1 of which the client accesses at random.
 If the ALB with IP address `3.3.3.3` becomes unavailable for any reason, such as due to zone failure, then the health check for that zone fails, the MZLB removes the failed IP from the subdomain, and the DNS lookup returns only the healthy `1.1.1.1` and `2.2.2.2` ALB IPs.
 The subdomain has a 30 second time to live (TTL), so after 30 seconds, new client apps can access only one of the available, healthy ALB IPs.

 In rare cases, some DNS resolvers or client apps might continue to use the unhealthy ALB IP after the 30-second TTL.
 These client apps might experience a longer load time until the client app abandons the `3.3.3.3` IP and tries to connect to `1.1.1.1` or `2.2.2.2`.
 Depending on the client browser or client app settings, the delay can range from a few seconds to a full TCP timeout.